-Bringing Goodwill to the Southside: New Store & Career Center Coming to Metropolitan Parkway Located at 2160 Metropolitan Parkway, our new store and career center will bring jobs and skills training to the local community.
-To start, this project is generating 30-40 new construction jobs for local residents.
-When we open, we will create an additional 50 jobs in the store, as well as in the career center.
+Bringing Goodwill to the Southside:

+New Store and Career Center on Metropolitan Parkway

+Located at 2160 Metropolitan Parkway, our new store and career center will bring jobs and skills training to the local community.
+This project is generated 30-40 construction jobs for local residents and created an additional 50 jobs in the store, as well as in the career center.

 Our focus will continue to be on not just helping our neighbors to find work, but helping them move into successful careers.
 All of our career centers provide free access to job search resources like computers, résumé writing tools, job listings, employment seminars, software training and more.

 Great finds at great prices.